nikiimisal/Project-2-tier-arc-using_Ansible/README.md

 ## ⚙️ Ansible Playbook Explanation

+### 🟡 Ansible Control Server
+- Ansible is installed on the control node
+- Uses SSH to connect to target servers
+- No agent required on managed nodes
+- Executes the playbook and manages automation

 ### 🟢 App Server Tasks
 - Install Nginx, PHP, PHP-FPM
 - Start & enable services